-A statistically significant association is one probably not attributable to random occurrence.
+A statistically significant association is probably not attributable to random occurrence.
 These associations could be any pairing of queries, terms, concepts, articles or other web data, or combinations thereof, made explicitly or implicitly by a user during a search session.

 The word “correlation” is used a lot in this patent, and it means that there is a statistically significant association made by two or more seemingly independent users.

-This “independent Users” language is from the patent application, and seems to be a way of keeping people from spamming the system to try to manipulate results
+This “independent Users” language is from the patent application and seems to be a way of keeping people from spamming the system to try to manipulate results

 Storing Use Activity and User Information

-The system would have a database which may store and maintain data files for all Use activity information and user information within a table.
+The system would have a database that may store and maintain data files for all Use activity information and user information within a table.
 This table would contain a number of data elements recording the queries for a number of users at various times and the URL (pick) that was selected (clicked) subsequent to each respective query for each respective user.

 It could also include other information, such as:

 - The display rank of the result selected,